-- The importance of waste utilization from different food processing industries. - Design, construct, operate and manage waste treatment for biogas plant. • - The concept of by-product Management, Minimization and Utilization. • - To link legal, technical and management principles for effective by product utilization. • - To learn about the best available technologies for by product processing. ٠
+- The importance of waste utilization from different food processing industries. - Design, construct, operate and manage waste treatment for biogas plant. - The concept of by-product Management, Minimization and Utilization. - Legal, technical and management principles for effective by product utilization. - The best available technologies for by product processing.